AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 **For `point_neuron` models**, it is the namespace of the point neuron model.

-**For `biophysical` models** defined according to the *nml* schema (see above), names take the form "<id>.<attribute>", where <id> is the id of an element and <attribute> an attribute of said element in the nml file defining the biophysical model.
+**For `biophysical` models** defined according to the *nml* schema (see above), names take the form **id**.**attribute**, where **id** is the id of an element and **attribute** an attribute of said element in the nml file defining the biophysical model.
 For example “g_pas_apic.erev” refers to the “erev” attribute of the “g_pas_apic” element of the nml biophysics block defining the channel composition of the model.
 It is worth noting that namespaces defined in this way apply equally to dynamics_params overrides at the node_types and node levels for all model types.

-**For `biophysical` models** defined according to the *bmtk *(see above), the namespace definition is to be filled in by the Allen folks.
+For `biophysical` models defined according to the *bmtk* (see above), the namespace definition is to be filled in by the Allen folks.

-**For `biophysical` models** defined according to the *hoc *(see above), the namespace definition is to be filled in by the Allen folks.
+For `biophysical` models defined according to the *hoc* (see above), the namespace definition is to be filled in by the Allen folks.

 #### <a name="neuron_networks_edges">Representing Edges